DieterVanmoortel/fieldcheck/README.md

 - Instant form validation and feedback through fast AJAX calls
 - Integrated with Drupal's element_validation for forms
+- Checks all entered values client-side before submitting ( when extra class is added to the submit button.. )
 - Optional masked input in fields using the Masked Input Plugin (http://digitalbush.com/projects/masked-input-plugin/)
-- Optional : hide all elements that were succesfully validated after submit ( better UX )

 ###How it works :